-- Transparency obligations such as disclosing information to companies using the AI further down the supply chain. - Have policies to protect copyright law. - Prepare and publish a statement about the data used to train the general purpose AI model.
+- Transparency obligations to the supply chain and end user customers, including disclosures about the use of copyrighted work. - Have policies to comply with EU copyright law (even if the model is trained outside of the EU). - Prepare and publish a statement about the data used to train the general-purpose AI model.